OpenHistoricalMap/tasking-manager-deprecated/README.md

 ### Environment vars:
 As the project is open source we have to keep secrets out of the repo.
 You will need to setup the following env vars locally:

 * **TM_DB** - This is the for the PostGIS connection string.
-If you can't access an existing DB refer to DevOps page to [set up a local DB in Docker](https://github.com/hotosm/tasking-manager/wiki/Dev-Ops#creating-a-local-postgis-database-with-docker)
+If you can't access an existing DB refer to DevOps page to [set up a local DB in Docker](https://github.com/OpenHistoricalMap/ohm-tasking-manager/wiki/Dev-Ops#creating-a-local-postgis-database-with-docker)
 * **TM_SECRET** - This is secret key for the TM app used by itsdangerous and flask-oauthlib for entropy
-* **TM_CONSUMER_KEY** - This is the OAUTH Consumer Key used for authenticating the Tasking Manager App in OSM
+* **TM_CONSUMER_KEY** - This is the OAUTH Consumer Key used for authenticating the Tasking Manager App in OHM
-* **TM_CONSUMER_SECRET** - This is the OAUTH Consumer Secret used for authenticating the Tasking Manager App in OSM
+* **TM_CONSUMER_SECRET** - This is the OAUTH Consumer Secret used for authenticating the Tasking Manager App in OHM
 * **TM_SMTP_HOST** - The hostname for the SMTP server that is used to send email alerts
 * **TM_SMTP_USER** - The user for the SMTP server that is used to send email alerts
 * **TM_SMTP_PASSWORD** - The password for the SMTP server that is used to send email alerts